0xkerobyte/NFTMARKETPLACE/README.md

 Writing our tests directly in Solidity.
 Running these tests using the forge test command.
 Making sure everything performs flawlessly on the blockchain environment we choose.
 In short, creating an NFT marketplace is a sophisticated yet thrilling task that blends development savvy with an in-depth knowledge of smart contracts and the strategic use of testing tools like Foundry.
-L